Internal rotation of Milky Way dwarf spheroidal satellites with $Gaia$ Early Data Release 3: Data and methods

-We first extract all quasars located within 3 deg around the central coordinates of each galaxy from the table \texttt{agn\_cross\_id}, provided within the \textit{Gaia} EDR3.
+We first extract all quasars located within 3 degrees around the central coordinates of each galaxy from the table \texttt{agn\_cross\_id}, provided within the \textit{Gaia} EDR3.
+This guarantees a sizeable number of quasars ($\sim$ 1000) in the vicinity of the galaxies and yields errors for the correction of the order of those derived for the systemic PMs.
 We then impose several constraints to build a solid sample of quasars.
-Only quasars belonging to the 5-parameter solution are considered, since it has been reported to be more precise than the 6-parameter one (\citealt{GaiaEDR3, Fabricius2020, Lindegren2020}).
-We further restrict the selection to effective wavenumbers between 1.24 to 1.72 $\mu$m$^{-1}$ (\citealt{Lindegren2020b}) and screen out possible non-single objects using RUWE < 1.4, \texttt{ipd\_frac\_multi\_peak} $\leqslant$ 2, and \texttt{ipd\_gof\_harmonic\_amplitude} $\leqslant$ 0.1 (\citealt{Fabricius2020}).
+Only quasars belonging to the 5-parameter solution are considered, since it has been reported to be more precise than the 6-parameter one (\citealt{Fabricius2020, GaiaEDR3, Lindegren2020}).
+We further restrict the selection to effective wavenumbers between 1.24 and 1.72 $\mu$m$^{-1}$ (\citealt{Lindegren2020b}) and screen out possible non-single objects using RUWE < 1.4, \texttt{ipd\_frac\_multi\_peak} $\leqslant$ 2, and \texttt{ipd\_gof\_harmonic\_amplitude} $\leqslant$ 0.1 (\citealt{Fabricius2020}).
 Lastly, we filter potential outliers in PM at 5$\sigma$.
-The astrometric PM zero-point and its associated error is then computed as the weighted average of the PMs of the quasars sample, for each galaxy.
+The astrometric PM zero-point and its associated error are then computed as the weighted average of the PMs of the quasars sample for each galaxy.
 Finally the zero-point is subtracted from the systemic PM of the corresponding galaxy.

-\subsection{Internal Kinematics Derivation}
+\subsection{Internal kinematics derivation}

-To study the galaxies' internal kinematics, we introduce a co-moving reference frame centered on each galaxy.
-The formulation is identical to that presented in \citet{VanderMarel2001} and \citet{VanderMarel2002}, and further explained in \citet{delPino2021}.
+To study the galaxies' internal kinematics, we introduce a co-moving reference frame centred on each galaxy.
+The formulation is identical to that presented in \citet{VanderMarel2001} and \citet{VanderMarel2002} and further explained in \citet{delPino2021}.
 In short, the motion of the CM (Section~\ref{subsec:CM}) is subtracted from the sky-projected velocity field, and individual stellar velocities are decomposed into three orthogonal components:

 where $D_i$ is the heliocentric distance in kpc, $\rho_i$ is the angular distance to the CM, and $\phi_i$ is the position angle (measured North to East) of the $i$-th star.
 Therefore, $v_{S,i}$ is the line-of-sight component of the velocity, and $v_{R,i}$, $v_{T,i}$ are the radial and tangential components of the velocity in the plane of the sky, being the three components referred with respect to the CM.